brownd1978/KinKal_to_UPS/README.md

 * git clone git@github.com:kutschke/KinKal_to_UPS.git
 * setup mu2e
-* KinKal_to_UPS/build -h  # to see the help
-* KinKal_to_UPS/build -v "v0.1.1" -b -t -i -c "v3_18_2" -r "v6_20_08a -q+e20:+p383b:+prof" -j 24   -d ${PWD}/artexternals
+* KinKal_to_UPS/build -v "v0.1.1" -n -b -t -i -c "v3_18_2" -r "v6_20_08a -q+e20:+p383b:+prof" -j 24   -d ${PWD}/artexternals

 This will do the following
-* For the requested git tag of KinKal this will build, run the tests and install KinKal into UPS.
+* For the requested git tag of KinKal this will clone, checkout, cmake, make, make tests, and install into UPS.
 * The ups repository into which it is installed is given by the -d option; the default is ${PWD}/artexternals.
 * It will use the indicated versions of cmake and root; there is a default for cmake but only sort-of for root (see below).
-* The make step will do a 24 way parallel build, which is appropriate for mu2ebuild01
+* The make step will do a 24 way parallel build, which is appropriate for mu2ebuild01; the default is a one thread build.
 * It will build both prof and debug; it knows that cmake spells these Release and Debug.
 * It assumes that debug version of ROOT differs from the prof version by the exchange prof->debug in the qualifier string
-* If you omit the -r qualifier, and if there is already a version of root set up in the environment, this command will only build and install one of prof/debug, the one matching the version of root already set up.
+* If you omit the -r qualifier, and if there is already a UPS version of root set up in the environment, this command will only build and install one of prof/debug, the one matching the version of root already set up.
+* If you omit the -r qualifier, and if there is no UPS version of root setup in the environment, it is an error.

 When this is complete you will see the following subdirectories of clean_working_dir
 * KinKal_to_UPS - this package